jorenvo/emogen/README.txt

 This is a link shortener that shortens links using UTF-8 emojis.
-A live demo with emogen-frontend is available at https://www.jvo.sh/r/.

 API
 ---